fatemehprhm/fatemehprhm.github.io/posts/networking-book.md

 - **TCP congestion control** — why SSH gets laggy when your robot starts flooding the network with sensor data.
 - **UDP simplicity** — and why it fits better for real-time control loops when dropped packets are better than delayed ones.
 - **NAT and port numbers** — those weird bugs where your ROS2 nodes work on LAN but not across networks?
 It’s all in the NAT.
 - **Packet sniffing with Wireshark** — seeing real ROS2 traffic in Wireshark made it all click.
-(Shoutout to the ROSCon demo that showed exactly that.)

 ## Should You Read This Book?